mcore1976/antispy-jammer/README.md

 - Audio amplifier : 1 x PAM4803 : 2 x 3Watt Amplifier module ( instead of 2 bipolar transistors), but I recommend to use TPA3116D2 mono module  ( XH-M542 ) for 100Watt audio power.
 ATTENTION !
 For some reason TPA3110 and TPA3118 modules do not work properly with transducers.
 Only TPA3116D2 is good
 - 1 x 10K Ohm potentiometer ( or resistor divider ) may be put between ATTINY85/ARDUINO/AD9833 audio output pins and audio amplifier board input pins (please notice that some audio amplifier board already have potentiometer therefore it may not be needed)
 - AD9833 signal generator board for version B of the jammer
-- MOSFET IRF 4115
+- MOSFET IRF 4115 < optional >
-- Diodes for 2AMP or more ( 1N4XXX series)
+- Diodes for 2AMP or more ( 1N4XXX series)  <optional>
 - 2 x 10K resistors 0.25Watt
-- High Current coils ( depending on availability : one 3.3 miliHenr coil per each 6 transducers OR one  4.7 miliHenr coil per each 5 transducers OR one  6.8 miliHenr coil per each 6 transducers ) - current best setup is single 15MILIHENR coil per each 2 transducers
+- High Current coils ( depending on availability : one 3.3 miliHenr coil per each 6 transducers OR one  4.7 miliHenr coil per each 5 transducers OR one  6.8 miliHenr coil per each 6 transducers ) - current best setup is single 15MILIHENR coil per each 2 transducers <optional>

+The transducer set may be connected directly to the TPA3116D2 output or through the diode and IRF MOSFET.

 -------------------------------------------------------------------------------------